brettinternet/tabbed-legacy/README.md

 #### Bugs

+- [ ] Firefox not rendering popup and sidebar
 - [ ] tabbing skips over radio input component
 - [ ] check that all windows are narrowed down by session first